 Let’s talk wine…

 Wine and cheese is a classic combination and there is a reason for that.
 It’s delicious if paired right!
 This is why I’m putting my long research into this simple breakdown for you!
 I chose to show simple and affordable options.
-If you are a wine condenseur, this would be way to simple for you…
+If you are a wine condenser, this would be way too simple for you…

 To give your cheese trey a little more flavor, try experimenting with drizzling some honey over cheese.